Understanding Roof Insurance EstimatesBy Stacy Mellete

 Roof insurance is a great way to cover the repairs after a rainstorm or a harsh winter season.
 Did you know how the right amount of coverage is determined before approving an insurance claim?
-Here’s a closer look at roof insurance estimates as explained by the top roofing contractor in the area.
+Here’s a closer look at roof insurance estimates as explained by the top residential roofing contractor in Clearwater FL.

 Insurance estimates start by having an accurate assessment of your roof.
 This assessment should include as much detail as possible including the extent of the damages and expected materials and labor necessary to completely restore the roof.
 Photo and videos of the damage will also help with the initial assessment before the insurance adjuster makes the statement of loss.

 The insurance adjuster will be with you when creating a statement of loss which is a document and it will be given to you when it is completed.
 According to roofers Clearwater FL, there are three important things in this document: the itemized costs of materials, the expected actual cash value (ACV) and the depreciation value (amount of cash withheld until the repairs are done).